 For DevOps teams accelerated releases have lead to greater deployment complexity, performance issues, and lower service levels, so there’s been a need for better troubleshooting and root-cause analysis tools.
 You monitor the build, test and deploy process to improve software quality, maintain or enhance performance, and to prevent issues.
-The goal is to have app visibility at every stage of the release cycle.
+The goal is to have integration visibility at every stage of the release cycle.
 Telemetry combined with predictive analytics can also help project future KPI violations.

-As stakeholders developers, release engineers, and product managers who drive feature development rely on automated feedback loops that are informed by continuously flowing telemetry to gain visibility into not only software quality, but app performance within the staging environment and usage.
+As stakeholders developers, release engineers, and product managers who drive feature development rely on automated feedback loops that are informed by continuously flowing telemetry to gain visibility into not only software quality, but integration performance within the staging environment and usage.
 Some examples of telemetry to gather in staging include:

 Automated tracking of code deploys is essential for teams who practice Continuous Deployment.
 Monitoring every aspect of your server and network architecture helps detect when something has gone awry.
 Correlating the times of each and every code deploy helps to quickly identify human-triggered problems and greatly shorten your time to resolve them.

 Once deployed, availability, reliability and scalability are the focus.
 When things go wrong in a cloud or serverless computing environment you can’t just blindly reboot the server.
 You must take a disciplined approach to identifying and resolving issues.
 So, you want to create enough telemetry to confirm that your services are running properly in production.
 If your developers are responsible for code in production as with Amazon’s “you build it, you run it,” the stakeholders are dev and DevOps teams.
 In traditional Enterprise IT shops, the stakeholders are everyone from dev and release to Ops.